teo3300/Yabai/README.md

 Too lazy to add some example sorry

 ## 00.0 Get the video
-Our journey begins (with a candy raver) finding some sort of video file from the magic Internet (better if black and white, and I mean ONLY black and white, no greyscale, cause I'm lazy and not aple to implement a better method to compress the video, shut up, I'm not some [smartass guy](https://github.com/PeterLemon/GBA/tree/master/Video/Touhou-BadApple!)
+Our journey begins (with a candy raver) finding some sort of video file from the magic Internet (better if black and white, and I mean ONLY black and white, no grayscale, cause I'm lazy and not able to implement a better method to compress the video, shut up, I'm not some [smartass guy](https://github.com/PeterLemon/GBA/tree/master/Video/Touhou-BadApple!)
 I don't wanna reinvent LZW, p.s.
 GUESS WHAT)

 ## 01.0 Export video frames
 Thank you VLC!